Federal Guidelines and Information

 The new alert is available for download in English and Spanish.

-Shortages in personal protective equipment and other supplies have led to interim guidelines that should be practiced when necessary as a crisis strategy to ensure availability for all workers.
+Shortages in personal protective equipment and other supplies led to interim guidelines that should be practiced when necessary as a crisis strategy to ensure availability for all workers.

 From the National Institute for Occupational Safety and Health